-American Becomes 1st Person To Swim English Channel Four Times Without Stopping
+American Becomes 1st Person To Swim English Channel 4 Times Without Stopping

 The newspaper also says Thomas drank a carbohydrate-laden shake every half hour to keep her body replenished.
 Her mother, Becky Baxter, said the shake was "tied to a rope" and tossed to Thomas from a nearby boat where a crew was keeping a watchful eye on her.

-Before Thomas' final leg, a member of her team posted on Facebook about current water conditions in the channel.

-"Dark, windy, and choppy conditions tonight for the final leg of the English Channel 4 way crossing."
+Before Thomas' final leg, a member of her team posted on Facebook about water conditions in the channel at the time: "Dark, windy, and choppy conditions tonight for the final leg of the English Channel 4 way crossing."

 And there were other obstacles.
 Thomas told the BBC that the salt water hurt her throat, mouth and tongue.

-The currents on the last leg pushed her "all over," she told the broadcaster, adding:

-"I got stung in the face by a jellyfish.
-[The water] it wasn't as cold as I thought it might be but it was still chilly."
+The currents on the last leg pushed her "all over," she told the broadcaster, adding: "I got stung in the face by a jellyfish.
+[The water] wasn't as cold as I thought it might be, but it was still chilly."

-The official Twitter account for Channel Swimming & Piloting Federation, the governing body for English Channel swimming, called Thomas "an absolute legend."
+The official Twitter account for the Channel Swimming & Piloting Federation, the governing body for English Channel swimming, called Thomas "an absolute legend."

 Congratulations to Sarah Thomas for successfully completing a 4-way historic crossing of the English Channel.
 An absolute legend!
 We'll have official confirmation of times shortly (I assume everyone needs a good sleep after that!)— CS&PF (@csandpf) September 17, 2019